 Taylor, EMV, Drennan, CL (2007) Bringing the Excitement of Biological Research into the Chemistry Classroom at MIT.
 ACS Chem.
 Biol.
 2(8):515-517.

 Two-Minute Videos: Faces of Chemistry

-We are also in the process of completing a set of accompanying or stand-alone videos, one video for each scientist featured, which explore the personal journeys, experiences, and challenges to becoming a scientist.
+There is also a set of accompanying videos, one video for each scientist featured, which explore the personal journeys, experiences, and challenges to becoming a scientist.
 This video set is appropriate for viewers of all ages regardless of their science background.
 Challenges discussed include overcoming learning disabilities, growing up gay and intellectual in a conservative small town, having to learn English in order to understand science class, and how these varied paths all led participants to their currents positions as MIT researchers.
 The videos also tell stories from a variety of perspectives: from individuals who have always wanted to be chemists to those who never imagined becoming scientists, and many possibilities in between.

 Please visit our video website for free access to all of the two-minute videos: http://chemvideos.mit.edu

 When effectively employed, clickers can promote active learning and illuminate areas of weakness for students in large lectures.
 Through a multi-year evaluation, we found that how clickers are used in the classroom has a significant impact on the student experience in lecture.
 For example, 71% of freshman chemistry students reported enjoying clickers and 85% reported that clicker questions stimulated them to think conceptually during lecture.